-MLAB 1160L - Clinical Microbiology I Lab
+MLAB 1160L - Clinical Microbiology Lab

 Students will be introduced to various microbiology equipment and their use, including the microscope.
-Students will practice the Identification of clinically significant parasites by their morphological characteristics.
+Students will practice the identification of clinically significant parasites by their morphological characteristics.
 Students will perform manual procedures for the identification of pathogenic bacteria using aseptic technique and following safety procedures.
-Three hours of lab per week.
-Successful completion of this course with "C" or better is required for graduation.
+Successful completion of this course with a "C" or better is required for graduation.
+Prerequisite(s): MLAB 1160 concurrently.
+Restriction(s): Medical Laboratory Technology majors only

-Co-Requisite(s): MLAB 1160

-MLAB 1180 - Immunohematology/Serology
+MLAB 1180 Immunohematology/Serology

 This course introduces blood grouping and typing, antibody screening and identification, and compatibility testing.
 Laboratory procedures for serological and transfusion services, including the processing, storing and issue of blood components for transfusion will be emphasized.
 Students will study genetic principles of immunohematology, blood group systems, adverse complications of transfusion, and hemolytic disease of the fetus and newborn.
-Three hours lecture per week.
 Successful completion of this course with "C" or higher is required for graduation.
+Prerequisite(s): MLAB 1102, MLAB 1180L concurrently.
+Restriction(s):